gorhill/uBlock/README.md

 to extract filters out of it.

 "The memory usage isn't actually ABP's fault, _EasyList_ is like 40,000+ lines of rules that all have to be parsed by ABP".
-- µBlock also parse _EasyList_.
-And _EasyPrivacy_.
-And _Malware domains_ lists.
+- µBlock also parse _EasyList_, _EasyPrivacy_, _Malware domains_ lists,
-And _Peter Lowes's Ad server_ list.
-Out of the box.
-Yet uses less than half the memory of ABP.
+and _Peter Lowes's Ad server_ list out of the box and yet uses less than half the memory of ABP.

 "It has all the features ABP has!"